 For more than 20 years, PHR has been at the forefront of protecting the right to live in safety.
 The Asylum Program’s unique model provides direct service to asylum seekers, advocates for improved conditions in U.S. immigration detention centers, and documents human rights abuses that immigrants suffer in their home countries and in U.S. care.

-Every year, members of our 1,000-strong Asylum Network of doctors conduct some 700 pro bono medical evaluations to support asylum seekers’ claims that they were tortured or subjected to sexual or other violence in their countries of origin.
+Every year, members of our 2,000-strong Asylum Network of doctors conduct pro bono medical evaluations to support asylum seekers’ claims that they were tortured or subjected to sexual or other violence in their countries of origin.
 These evaluations are a crucial asset in asylum applications: 90 percent of reported asylum outcomes that include an evaluation from one of our volunteers is successful.